nolageek/twitch/README.md

 !leaderboard | See leaderboard URL. | |
 !littleedie | Latest quote from the @littleedie twitter bot. | |
 !bigedie | Latest quote from the @bigedie twitter bot. | |
+!slap *username* *item* | Slap *username* with a *item* (single word) |

 ---

 # Sounds (100 Points Each)

+Although sounds are grouped with games and may include suggestions for when they could be used, they are available at any time.
+Be creative, just don't spam them for no reason.

 ### General